British Asians: History in Britain

 The earliest date at which South Asians settled in Great Britain is unclear.
 If the Romany are included, then the earliest arrivals were in the Middle Ages.
 DNA surveys have linked Romanies to present-day South Asian populations and the Romani language is a member of the Indo-Aryan language family.
 Romanies are believed to have begun travelling westward around 1000 CE, and have mixed with Middle Eastern and European populations over many centuries.
 Romani began arriving in sizeable numbers in parts of Western Europe in the 16th century.
-The Romani who settled in Britain are known as Romanichal.
+The Romani who settled in Britain are sometimes known as Romanichal, but there are several subgroups within the Romani population of the United Kingdom today.

 The first educated South Asian to travel to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
 He wrote of his experiences and travels in his Persian book, Shigurf-nama-i-Wilayat ('Wonderous Chronicle of Europe').
 This is also the earliest record of literature by a British Asian.
 Also during the reign of George III, the hookah-bardar (hookah servant/preparer) of James Achilles Kirkpatrick was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
 The man was waited upon by the British Prime Minister William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.